xmersad/Embedded-Linux-Practices/Embedded-Linux-From-Scratch/U-Boot_Banner/README.md

    - Write a small program that converts your custom text into character art for display as a banner.
 You can implement this in C and later integrate it into U-Boot.

 2. **Include the Banner Code**:
-   - After writing your banner program, include its header and call the `show_banner()` function at an appropriate point in U-Boot’s boot sequence.
+   - After writing your banner program, include its header and call your function at an appropriate point in U-Boot’s boot sequence.
    - You can explore U-Boot's codebase to find the best place to insert the function or use your own approach to display the banner.

 3. **Optional**: